 Vulnerability managers can identify areas of their network their scanners are missing and determine the best places to put those scanners.
 They can also improve their prioritization, since RedSeal calculates vulnerability risk scores that consider not only vulnerability severity and asset value, but also how accessible that vulnerability is from an untrusted network, such as the internet or a partner network.
-The calculation includes assets downstream from the vulnerability.
+The network security risk score calculation includes assets downstream from the vulnerability.

 Incident responders can speed their investigation and containment with the network situational awareness RedSeal supplies.
 RedSeal connects with SIEMs, quickly locating compromised devices and determining which assets bad actors could reach from there.
 RedSeal’s cyber situational awareness provides the specific information they need to implement containment options, so they can decide what action to take – from increasing monitoring to placing honey pots, to changing firewall rules, to simply unplugging the device.

 Network security personnel will be able to validate and manage their network segmentation and see their network security infrastructure.
 They’ll be able to analyze proposed network changes and determine if they violate a policy or introduce new security risks.

 Network operations personnel will benefit from one comprehensive view of their network infrastructure they can use for troubleshooting.
 They can get detailed access information across private cloud, public cloud and physical assets.
 And, they can see a record of changes to their network.